tradecloud/tradecloud-docs-api-v2/order/buyer/receive/delivery-schedule.md

 ## Simple delivery schedule

-Use the field `lines.scheduledDelivery` to issue the requested planned delivery of this order line.
+The field `lines.scheduledDelivery` contains the planned delivery of this order line.

-Provide one `scheduledDelivery` per order line.
-The total number of `scheduledDelivery`'s is limited to 100 deliveries per item number.

 {% hint style="info" %}
-Tradecloud will merge `scheduledDelivery`'s of order lines with the same item number into one order line having a delivery schedule.
-The `lines.position` will be taken as `deliverySchedule.position`.
+Tradecloud will expand a delivery schedule into order lines with the same item number having `scheduledDelivery`'s.
+The `deliverySchedule.position` will be taken as `lines.position`.
+{% endhint %}

+{% hint style="warning" %}
+The order line `position` may be unassigned in case of an order line split by a supplier The ERP system must assign a position to the split order line and update the order line to Tradecloud.
 {% endhint %}

 ### `scheduledDelivery` fields